Learn how voter-funded improvements will enrich the habitat and living experience for the zoo's polar bears.

 - Elimination of concrete that absorbs and maintains heat in the summer.

 All of the zoo's new animal habitats will provide larger, more natural areas to accommodate family groups and future breeding.
-The polar bear habitat will include private denning spaces for mother bears and cubs, stimulating surroundings and many options so the bears can make choices about their daily activities.
+Polar Passage will include private denning spaces for mother bears and cubs, stimulating surroundings and many options so the bears can make choices about their daily activities.

 Polar bears are already experiencing significant changes to their habitats from the effects of climate change, increasing the urgency for expanded education about their plight.
 Design of the new habitat will include developing the story of polar bears in their native habitats and changes they are experiencing as a result of melting arctic ice.
-The design process starts in January, 2016.
-The new habitat will open in spring 2019.
+The design process started in January 2016.
+Polar Passage will open in spring 2019.